 It’s also Pride Month, with the annual Chicago Pride Parade happening at the tail-end of the month on the North Side along North Halsted Street in the ‘Boystown’ neighborhood.

-The Fourth of July fireworks are best seen at Oak Street Beach or on Navy Pier.
+The Fourth of July fireworks is best seen at Oak Street Beach or on Navy Pier.

 Enjoy up-and-coming music performances at Pitchfork Music Festival at Union Park in mid-July.